olivierilorenzo/pytorch-triplet/README.md

 - **network**, choose between *resnet*, *vgg16*, *alexnet*, *densenet*, *resnext*, *googlenet* and *inception*(v3) for feature extraction"

 - **tuning**, choose between *full* network training or *ft* for fine-tuning.
-              If you choosed ResNet or ResneXt as network you can specify the starting *layer* (layer3, layer4, fc ...) for finetuning.
+              If you chose ResNet or ResneXt as network you can specify the starting *layer* (layer3, layer4, fc ...) for finetuning.

+- **classify**, use previously chosen *network* for classification, with cross-entropy loss.
+                In this case you only need *samples* parameter,not *classes*, to start training.
+                You can't choose a pid interval, so you must use *train_max* and *test_max* params only.

 - **margin**, triplet loss margin, default value 1

 - **lr**, learning rate of the network, default value 1e-3